Community Apps

 All the applications you love—built and maintained by a community member who understands what you need on Unraid.
 Love a particular app or plugin?
 Donate directly to the developer to support their work.

-Created by a legend
+Created by a Legend

 Andrew (aka Squid) has worked tirelessly to build and enhance the experience of Community Apps for users like you.
-Listen to his story.

 Moderated and Vetted

 Moderators ensure that apps listed in the store offer a safe, compatible, and consistent experience.
-Learn more about our guidelines.

 P3R-Brave-Browser's Icon